aravindballa/notes.aravindballa.com/content/hand-written-notes.md

 <div class="handwritten-notes-content">

 The problems with these handwritten notes is that these aren't searchable.
-And we cannot share parts ­of the note(ike copying text) easily.
+And we cannot share parts ­of the note(like copying text) easily.
 But it is quick and (sometimes) beautiful.

 The [[technology]] is improving though.
 In apps like